rpm2003rpm/vagen/README.md

 * VDD must rise from 0 to 5.0V in 10us.
 * After 10us, the clock signal (CLK) must start with a frequency of 4MHz.
 CLK domain is VDD.
 * After 1us, RST must rise.
 RST domain is VDD.
-* Wait for the positive edge of the signal READY when it crosses half of the domain voltage.
+* Wait for the positive edge of the READY signal.
 READY domain is VDD.
 * A current of 100mA must be drawn from the in OUT with a rise time of 100ns.
 * After 10us, the bus CONFIG_VOUT[3:0] must be changed from 0 to 5.
 CONFIG_VOUT[3:0] domain is VDD.
 * After 20us, finishes the simulation.